Bishop of Llandaff High School (2005-2012); Swansea University (2012-now)

 Favourite thing to do in my job: My favourite part of this job is the public engagement side of things.
 I love talking to different people about Science and what it is to be a Scientist.

-I am a bit of a secret gamer-girl, who loves exploring the world and is always looking for her next adventure.
+About Me: I am a bit of a secret gamer-girl, who loves exploring the world and is always looking for her next adventure.

 I live in the beautiful city of Swansea, and every Sunday I take advantage of the University’s location by going for long jogs along the beach with my Dad.
 After the day at my desk, my time is torn between either playing 5-man League of Legends with my other half and our gaming friends, meeting up with others to play board games (7 Wonders is a personal favourite), or going to the gym.
 I also spend more time than I should dreaming about my next big adventure (I am thinking India – but am open to suggestions!)
 If I am relaxing in front of the TV, my usual shows are whatever is on Netflix – such as RuPaul’s Drag Race or Stranger Things.
 However the new Season of Westworld is out, so that is defo on my list of things to watch!

-I am a PhD student in Health Data Science, within the Medical School, so spend most of my day on a computer researching Diagnoses and Treatment of Mental Health.
+My Work: I am a PhD student in Health Data Science, within the Medical School, so spend most of my day on a computer researching Diagnoses and Treatment of Mental Health.

 This is probably one of the trickiest parts for every scientist as, in all honesty, science gets trickier and more specific/specialised the further along you go.
 Feel free to ask me about this if you have any questions!